|ArchaeologyTour||ArchitectureTour||Art, Craft &Design Tours||GardensTour||Gastronomy Tour||HistoryTour|

 DAY 1 – CAPE TOWN

-Get together for tea and a guided walkabout within indigenous gardens landscaped by Ann Sutton before dinner with select guests in an award-winning restaurant.
+In the late afternoon, get together with a reputed landscape architect for a guided walkabout within indigenous gardens landscaped by Ann Sutton before a welcome dinner together.

 DAY 2 – CAPE TOWN / THE CAPE PENINSULA

-Find out about ”fynbos”.
+Find out about ”fynbos’ from an engaging horticulturalist.
 The Cape Floral Kingdom is a biological treasure chest, with one of its most brilliant botanical gems, the Cape Peninsula harbouring a staggering 2,285 species – with 1,500 alone on the mountain, just fewer than in all of Britain.

-Spend the day in the company of an engaging horticulturalist, getting an eagle’s view of the Peninsula from the top of Table Mountain by way of cable car before travelling along scenic Chapman’s Peak Drive to Cape Point, celebrated as the legendary meeting place of two oceans and one of the most dramatic viewpoints anywhere on earth, and returning via the fishing village of Kalk Bay.
+First get an eagle’s view of The Peninsula from the top of Table Mountain by way of cable car, before travelling along scenic Chapman’s Peak Drive to Cape Point, celebrated as the legendary meeting place of two oceans and one of the most dramatic viewpoints anywhere on earth, and returning via the fishing village of Kalk Bay.

 DAY 3 – CAPE TOWN / JEWEL IN THE CROWN OF THE CAPE FLORAL KINGDOM

-Acclaimed as one of the world’s Magnificent Seven gardens, Kirstenbosch is also the first botanic garden in the world to be included in a World Heritage Site.
-It is the jewel in the crown of the Cape Floral Kingdom, with a huge indigenous collection that showcases South Africa’s floral wealth.
-Spend the day exploring it in a leisurely fashion with some local botanical gurus.
+Then, spend the balance of the day exploring Kirstenbosch in a leisurely fashion with local gardening gurus.
+Acclaimed as one of the world’s Magnificent Seven gardens, it is the jewel in the crown of the Cape Floral Kingdom, with a huge indigenous collection that showcases South Africa’s floral wealth, and is the first botanic garden in the world to be included in a World Heritage Site.

 DAY 4 – CAPE TOWN / MORE CAPE GEMS

-Discover the genesis of The Company’s Garden, the original vegetable garden laid out by The Dutch East India Company in 1652 – and reason for the country’s existence, as you stroll along the tree-lined boulevard that runs the length of Government Avenue, lunching here.
+Hear about the genesis of The Company’s Garden, the original vegetable garden laid out by The Dutch East India Company in 1652 – and reason for the country’s existence, as you stroll along the tree-lined boulevard that runs the length of Government Avenue, and revive over a Fynbos-focussed late morning tea.

-The balance of the afternoon and the evening are at your leisure.
+The balance of the day and the evening are at your leisure.

 You could remain in the heart of the city, independently exploring ”Museum Mile”;

-Or explore The V&A Waterfront, dubbed the Gateway to Africa, it holds a range of historical, cultural and maritime landmarks plus shopping opportunities; .
+Or be dropped off to explore The V&A Waterfront, dubbed the Gateway to Africa, that holds a range of historical, cultural and maritime landmarks, plus shopping and dining opportunities galore.

 DAY 5 – FRANSCHHOEK / THE WINELANDS

-At the country’s premier wine estate, with its gracious homestead and spacious gardens – awarded the International Camellia Garden of Excellence (1 of 17 in the world), hear from an independent conservationist heading its biodiversity project, and lunch here.
+At Vergelegen, the country’s premier wine estate with its gracious homestead and spacious gardens – awarded the International Camellia Garden of Excellence, hear about its biodiversity project, and lunch here.

-Stay at the Franschhoek Boutique Hotel in the heart of this picturesque village for 2 nights.
+Stay at Macaron Boutique Guest House in the heart of this picturesque village for 2-nights.

 The evening is open, with an abundance of restaurants to choose from within this culinary hot spot.